 I love both forms of divination.
 I have found oracle decks that I far prefer to many tarot decks and tarot decks that I far prefer to many oracle decks.
 To generalize however, the thing I love the most about tarot cards is that they, and the spreads used to read them, are designed to weave together a full picture or story of the subject in question.
 Many oracle decks are not designed to paint a full and detailed picture or story of all that is going on or what will happen and why.
 They are more geared towards quick insight and breaking patterns that are limiting us through providing insight or awareness.

 Even though there is a difference between the tarot cards and oracle cards, in many circles, you will hear the names used interchangeably because their purpose is the same.
-For the rest of this episode, assume that by saying tarot cards, I’m referring to any cards, including oracle cards, whose purpose is divination.
+For the rest of this article, assume that by saying tarot cards, I’m referring to any cards, including oracle cards, whose purpose is divination.

 In reality, no one needs a tool in order to divine.
 Every being walking this earth is an extension of source energy and therefore has the capacity to experience the mind and heart of what we call the Universe or God.
 You are like an antennae who is born to receive the frequencies in the universe that exist beyond your limited time space reality.
 Not many people manage to stay conscious of that receptivity to the degree that they can make use of it.
 And for this reason, using an intermediary tool, such as tarot cards can be beneficial when the intuitive ‘signal’ is not clear.